mangefoo/wifi-ethernet-bridge/README.md

 Solution
 --------
-I ended up going for an unused Raspberry pi 3 that I previously used as a [RetroPi](https://retropie.org.uk) for playing old video games.
+I ended up going for an unused Raspberry Pi 3 that I previously used as a [RetroPi](https://retropie.org.uk) for playing old video games.
 It has integrated WiFi and ethernet port, which made it a perfect fit for this problem.

 Setting it up as a Wifi bridge requires the following steps: